tensorflow/gnn/tensorflow_gnn/docs/guide/schema.md

 for its shape: it can be present (one value) or not (zero values).
 This shape is declared the same as it would for a variable-length feature.

+Users who have seen the [intro to GraphTensor](graph_tensor.md) may recall the notion of graph components, and how one value of a context feature belongs to one graph component.
+The GraphSchema follows the overwhelming majority of use-cases and defines input graphs to have a single graph component.
+That means multiple graph components arise only when the input pipeline starts to create batches of inputs and merge them into a single graph for use in the GNN modeling code.
+As far as `tfgnn.GraphSchema` is concerned, context features are therefore global to each input example described by the schema.

 #### About Labels

 In the context of a graph classification problem, a label feature would